equinix/metal-cli/README.md

 # Note
-With the upcoming EoL of Equinix Metal on June 30, 2026, this repo is being archived on February 28, 2026.
+With the upcoming EoL of Equinix Metal on June 30, 2026, this repo is being archived on July 1, 2026.

 # metal-cli